The world is huge

 Gather Your in-Flight Essentials

 After you’ve taken care of your health and safety essentials, it’s time to focus on your in-flight comfort.
-If you’re stashing your personal bag in the overhead compartment, make sure to take out everything you’ll need during your flight before putting it above your seat, so that you’re not constantly getting up and down—or stranded without something you need when the seatbelt sign is on.
+If you’re stashing your personal item in the overhead compartment, remove everything you’ll need during your flight before putting your bag above your seat.
+That way, you’re not constantly getting up and down—or stranded without something you need when the seatbelt sign is on.

 Chew Gum